yanggangthu/BooleanDOI/README.md

 The code is written in Python 2.7.
 The module requires NetworkX 1.11.

 Correspondence can be directed to yanggangthu@gmail.com.
+Please cite the corresponding paper when the code is used or adapted.

 [1] PARDALOS, P. M., T. QIAN, and M. G. RESENDE (1998) “A Greedy Randomized Adaptive Search Procedure for the Feedback Vertex Set Problem,” Journal of Combinatorial Optimization, 2(4), pp. 399–412.